 For you marathoners, simply turn around after finishing and re-trace your steps back to the start!

 Since this is a point-to-point race runners will need to make travel arrangements to return starting area assuming that’s where you parked.
 Metro rail is the preferred mode of transportation from the finish to the starting area.
-The Bethesda Metro Station is two blocks from the finish line at the intersection of Wisconsin Ave and Montgomery Lane.
+The Grosvenor Metro Station is a short walk from the finish area.

 We will have volunteers in place to point you in the right direction.
 Information on Metro can be obtained from their website.